lateralblast/goat/README.md

 Notes
 -----

-The API documentation is confusing as it has changed from a SOAP based interface to a Web Services based interface.
 There are several tools, e.g. amttool to manage AMT, however I found these did not have all the functionality I needed, and some of the functionality did not work.
 I found it easier to use Selenium to drive the management web interface.

 If you have not configured a certificate and thus Digest/TLS connectivity for AMT, you can connect via HTTP using the --insecure switch.